Hilton Honors points are a useful major points currency to consider if you have an affinity for the Hilton Hotels chain.

-Hilton usually offer status matching from other hotel loyalty programmes to try to attract your business.
-Here is the current status match promotion, which will run for all of 2018.
+Hilton usually offer status matching or a challenge from other hotel loyalty programmes to try to attract your business.
+Be sure to check our status match promotion guide for details on the latest offer.

 With a few easy steps, you can pool your points with up to 10 other members to use towards your next reward stay.

 This is a smart way of bringing together small balances, to collect enough to make a redemption.

 For example, X may be a Gold member with 15,000 points, and Y may have 5,000 points.
 Both wish to book one room for five nights at a 5,000 point property somewhere in Asia.
 For X as a Gold member, this would cost 20,000 points (with the fifth night free benefit).
 Y can transfer their points to X, who can then redeem for the five night stay.

 Note that each Hilton Honors Member is limited to sending no more than 500,000 points, and receiving 2,000,000 points via Points Pooling or Transfers combined per calendar year.

 There is a limit of 6 transfers to other member accounts, and 6 Hilton Points Pooling transactions per calendar year.